szczurek-lab/lso/lso/model/README.md

 # Model, its instance.
 Instance and its params.

 As we want to model a model trajectory we need to move away from a classic track of NN model development.
-This is because - in order to store many models, we cannot simply keep them in the memory all together.
-Because of that we want to introduce the following ontology on the NN models.
+This is because - in order to store many models - we cannot keep them all together in memory.
+Therefore, we introduce the following ontology of NN models.

     Model + InstanceParams -> ModelInstance
     ModelInstance + Data/Latent -> Latent/Data